Co-Executive Directors: Mayra Gomez and Bret Thiele

 Ashina can be reached at: email@example.com

 Zizipho Zondani is currently assisting with research and advocacy on privatisation in education and human rights.
-She holds an LLM in Economic, Social and Cultural Rights from the University of Essex.
+She holds an LLB from Aberystwyth University and an LLM in Economic, Social and Cultural Rights from the University of Essex.
+As a student she developed a strong interest in socio-economic rights and the human rights responsibilities of non-State actors.
+Her LLM dissertation focused on the human rights implications of international tax abuse.

 Former Staff and Consultants